NAT & PAT

 Scenario 5.
 You configure ip nat inside source static 10.0.0.50 203.0.113.50.
 Hosts on the outside can reach 203.0.113.50 fine.
 But inside hosts that try to reach 203.0.113.50 (the public IP of an inside server) fail.

 Answer: Classic hairpin NAT problem.
 When an inside host targets the public IP, the packet leaves on the inside interface, hits the NAT process, but the source IP is also inside-local — no path back.
-Fix: either deploy hairpin NAT (extendable keyword + careful interface setup) OR use split DNS so internal clients receive the internal IP.
+Fix: split DNS so internal clients resolve the server to its internal IP (the clean, exam-safe answer), or, if you truly need reflection, hairpin NAT via the NAT Virtual Interface — finicky on IOS and out of CCNA scope.

 Scenario 6.
 PAT is configured. show ip nat translations shows 50,000 entries.
 The router CPU is at 90%.
 What’s happening?